aviatorCodes/KirbyTheBirb/README.md

-# KirbyTheBirb
+# Kirby
 Kirby is a discord bot which can entertain you as well as moderate a server for you with its wrath.